Central District 51 Newsletter

 2. Bring in or mail an official transcript (in the original unopened envelope) to the Regional Office of Education (ROE #53) at 414 Court Street, Suite 100, Pekin, IL 61554.
 To be considered official, transcripts must be submitted in the sealed envelope from the college or university or be sent directly by the institution.
 Transcripts received that are not in a sealed envelope from the university or sent directly from the university will be considered unofficial and cannot be used for evaluation purposes.

-3. Once you have signed up for an account, and the ROE has your transcript, you may log in and choose “Apply for a Sub License” (or short-term sub license).
+3. Once you have signed up for an account, and the ROE has your transcript, you may log in to ELIS and apply for the appropriate license.

 4. Once the license is granted, it will say 'Issued' in your account.
 You must then register your license for Region 53 by logging into your ELIS account and clicking 'Registration' in the Action Center.